bbest/siting/README.md

 # siting

-Siting offshore wind energy to minimize impacts on birds in space and whales in time
+Siting offshore wind energy development to minimize impacts on birds in space and whales in time

 ![](siting-wind.png)